EricCpy/Numberplate_Recognition/README.md

 ### Merged Dataset
-Both datasets were combined into a unified dataset for training, validation, and testing.
+Both datasets were combined into a unified dataset for training, validation and testing.
 To ensure consistency in annotation formats, we converted the VOC annotations from the smaller dataset into YOLO format using the **[YOLO Format Converter](src/data_processing/yolo_format_converter.ipynb)**.

 The YOLO format was chosen because it is natively supported by the Ultralytics YOLO library.
 Additionally, it was easier to use this format to convert to different bounding box formats, which were necessary for some of our PyTorch models.
 To manage these formats effectively, we developed a **[custom PyTorch DataClass](src/utils/pytorch_helper.py)**.